Address Confidentiality Program

 State and local government agencies must accept your ACP substitute address when you use your ACP authorization card.
 They cannot require you to disclose your actual address.

-If you are having trouble seeing a provider due to your participation in ACP, reach out to your managed care organization to find out if they are contracted with your current plan.
-You can also ask the provider if they accept your plan before scheduling your appointment.
+If you are having trouble seeing a provider because of ACP, reach out to your managed care organization to find out if they are contracted with your current plan.
+You can also ask providers if they accept your plan before scheduling your appointment.

 A provider should not refuse to see you because of your ACP default address.
 If you experience this, call our Apple Health customer service team at 1-800-562-3022.